-A picture is worth a thousand words—this rings particularly true in the age of Instagram, where snaps captured become memories cherished for decades to come.
-No one knows this better than top Instagrammers, who dedicate their jet-setting lifestyle to capturing the most breathtaking images that inspire wanderlust in the rest of us.
+A picture is worth a thousand words, and no one knows this better than top Instagrammers, who dedicate their jet-setting lifestyle to capturing the most breathtaking images that inspire wanderlust in the rest of us.
 The picture of a woman with her dress flowing in the wind on the edge of a Santorini cliff may entice thousands to flock to the same locale, but the production behind the picture-perfect shot tells another story—one that involves a lot of hard work, sweat, and sometimes even tears.

 This year isn't yet over, but that doesn't mean we're not already planning our 2019 escapades.
 And while we may not be joining the ranks of Instagram stardom anytime soon, we too like to visually scour the Instagram world in search of our next elevated escape in the hopes of creating visual memories of our own.
 Curious to know which destinations caught the eye of these digital mavens?
 Scroll through their best Instagram travel memories and inspire a journey of your own.